With only 190 graduations a year and 4 programs, Agricultural Economics & Business attracts few students in Arkansas.

 Every student pursuing a degree in Agricultural Economics & Business needs to look into Arkansas Tech University.
 Students who love a more relaxed life will enjoy the school's setting in the little town of Russellville, Arkansas.

 About 60.2% of the instructors at Arkansas Tech University are full-time and get normal office hours, so they should be more accessible to students.
-Arkansas Tech University's affordable net price is quite appealing to bargain-conscious applicants.
+The average scholarship amount granted to freshman students is $4,143 with 70.0% of freshman students receiving an award.
 Go on a virtual tour to learn more about Arkansas Tech University.

 It's hard to beat University of Arkansas at Pine Bluff if you wish to pursue Agricultural Economics & Business as a major.
 Pine Bluff, Arkansas is an excellent surrounding for young people who relish the active urban lifestyle.